 - Two passport size photos.

-Or, if your end goal is just to save up for retirement and you don’t like this tedious offline process and cumbersome paperwork, then you can sign up on Finity and complete the paperless KYC in 5 minutes to build your retirement corpus by investing in National Pension Scheme (NPS) or Retirement Funds.
+Or, if your end goal is just to save up for retirement and you don’t like this tedious offline process and cumbersome paperwork, then you can sign up on Finity and complete the paperless KYC in 5 minutes to build your retirement corpus by investing in Retirement Funds or even Solution Oriented mutual funds.

 - The minimum deposit is of Rs.
 500 and the maximum is Rs.
 1,50,000 in a financial year.